aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/copy/_index.md

 ## Error Handling

-The API returns standard HTTP status codes with a JSON payload describing the error.
+The API returns standard HTTP status codes and provides a JSON payload that describes the error.

 | Status Code | Meaning                                          | Example JSON Body                                                   |
 | ----------- | ------------------------------------------------ | ------------------------------------------------------------------- |